 Mabozza is a user on The Money Shed forum and has been doing great work with these apps and earning thousands!
 They’ve been kind enough to give us a run down on what life is like for someone who uses these apps as much as possible to earn as much as they can!

 I Started doing the task apps in November 2015, Was put on to Roamler, found I needed an Invite code which I got after joining The Money Shed.
-Then I found out about all the other apps available via the TMS forums.
+Then I found out about all the other apps available via the TMS forums offer work for what are effectively high paying research studies.
 Since I started I have currently made across all the apps £3864.

 The top apps are all available on Ios & Android phones Except Field Agent & Task 360 which are Ios only.
 I only signed up to those 2 in mid January 2016 because I didn’t have an iPhone.
 I bought a 2nd hand iPhone 5s for £80 on Gumtree and was worried if it would manage to pay for itself… well see for yourself.
 The following is a breakdown of how much I have earned (to date) by each app.

 Field Agent… £1792